Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding: Introduction

-The \emph{field size} of the network coding solution is an important parameter that directly influences the complexity of the calculations at the network nodes and edges.
+The \emph{alphabet size} of the network coding solution is an important parameter that directly influences the complexity of the calculations at the network nodes and edges.
 In practical applications, it is usually desired to work over small binary finite fields in order to represent bits and bytes.
-The minimum required field size has been a subject for comprehensive research throughout the last fifteen years of research on network coding, e.g., see Langberg's and Sprintson's tutorial~\cite{LangbergSprintson-RecentResultsComplexityNEC}.
+The minimum required alphabet size has been a subject for comprehensive research throughout the last fifteen years of research on network coding, cf. Langberg's and Sprintson's tutorial~\cite{LangbergSprintson-RecentResultsComplexityNEC}.

 Throughout this paper, we consider only (single source) \emph{multicast networks}.
-An up-to-date survey on the fundamental properties of network coding for multicast networks can be found in~\cite{Fragouli-Sojanin-NetworkCodingMulticast_2015}.
-A multicast network has one source which has $h$ messages and all receivers want to receive all the $h$ messages simultaneously.
-Notice that such a network can easily be transformed to a network with $h$ sources, where each source has and transmits one message and therefore, our results equivalently hold for that case.
-Jaggi \emph{et al.}~\cite{JaggiSanders-PolyTimeAlgoMulticastNetworkCode} have shown a deterministic algorithm for finding a scalar linear solution for multicast networks whose field size is the least prime power that is at least the number of receivers $N$.
+A recent survey on the fundamental properties of network coding for multicast networks can be found in~\cite{Fragouli-Sojanin-NetworkCodingMulticast_2015}.
+A multicast network has one source with $h$ messages and all receivers want to receive all the $h$ messages simultaneously.
+Notice that such a network is equivalent to a network with $h$ sources, where each source transmits one message.
+Li, Yeung, Cai proved that any multicast network is solvable over every sufficiently large field \cite{LiYeungCai-LinearNetworkCoding-2003}.
+Jaggi \emph{et al.}~\cite{JaggiSanders-PolyTimeAlgoMulticastNetworkCode} have shown a deterministic algorithm for finding a scalar linear solution for multicast networks whose field size is the least prime power that is at least the number of receivers~$N$.
 The algorithm from~\cite{LangbergSprintsonBruck-NetworkCodingComputational} reduces the complexity to find such a solution for the network.
 Lehmann and Lehmann~\cite{LehmanLehman-ComplexityNetworkInfoFlow} proved that there are networks where the linear and nonlinear scalar solutions both require a field of size in the order of $\sqrt{N}$.
 In general, finding the minimum required field size of a (linear or nonlinear) scalar network code for a certain multicast network is NP-complete~\cite{LehmanLehman-ComplexityNetworkInfoFlow}.